Dogs in Hot Cars: Essential Summer Safety Tips

 Hot Pavement: The 7-Second Test

-Place your bare hand on the pavement for 7 seconds.
+Before every walk, test the hot pavement with this simple method: Place your bare hand on the pavement for 7 seconds.
 If it's too hot for your hand, it's too hot for your dog's paws.

 Why this matters: At 25°C (77°F), hot pavement can burn paw pads within 60 seconds.
-At 31°C (88°F), pavement reaches 51°C (124°F).
+At 31°C (88°F), pavement can reach 51°C (124°F).

-Protect Paws with Dog Boots
+Protect Your Dog's Paws with Dog Boots

 Dog boots protect paws from hot pavement, sharp objects, and grass seeds.
 If the pavement fails the 7-second test, use boots or walk on grass instead.

-Summer Safety Guide: Smart Walking Tips
+Smart Walking Tips for Summer Safety

 Walk at cooler times:

-Early morning (before 8am)
+Early morning (before 8 am)

-Late evening (after 8pm)
+Late evening (after 8 pm)

-Avoid 11am-3pm completely
+Avoid 11 am-3 pm completely

 Choose cool surfaces: